 WHAT DOES TAKING PART ENTAIL FOR MY SCHOOL?

-The Articulation Prize Singapore 2024 will be held in three stages: Selection, Semi-finals, and Grand Final.
+The Articulation Prize Singapore 2024 will be held in four stages: 1) Discovery Day (optional), 2) Selection, 3) Semi-finals, and 4) Grand Final.

 DISCOVERY DAYS

 Discovery Days are designed to develop and support young people’s understanding and engagement with art.
 During the two half-day workshop, participants will explore the museum’s current exhibitions and their permanent collections through research, group discussion and interviews with curators.
 Every student will deliver their research and personal responses as part of a short group presentation.